blondie101010/eztimer/README.md

 Sample usage is show in [EzTimer sample](https://github.com/blondie101010/eztimer/blob/master/eztimer-test.html).

-The class is simply instanciated as: `var myEzTimer = new EzTimer("myTimer", 15, 5);`  which gives a 15 second timer with a warning at 5 seconds.
+The class is simply instantiated as: `var myEzTimer = new EzTimer("myTimer", 15, 5);`  which gives a 15 second timer with a warning at 5 seconds.

 ## synchronization / update